Truepricemethod/Monetisation_factors/README.md

 ---

 ##📜 License
-All materials published in this organization are shared under the CC BY-NC-ND 4.0 You may share this dataset with attribution, but modification and commercial use are not permitted, unless otherwise noted.
+All materials published in this organization are shared under the CC BY 4.0 You may share this dataset with attribution, but modification and commercial use are not permitted, unless otherwise noted.

 ---